hanabi/hanabi.github.io/README.md

   * Bob comes next.
 Bob does not see any red 2's.
 Bob does see blue 3 on the chop of Cathy.
 Thus, Alice played the blue 2 to give Cathy something to do.
   * Bob clues blues to Cathy as a chop-focus *Play Clue*.
 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
-* Similar to a normal *Prompt*, if a *Priority Prompt* mades you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
+* Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.
 * Finally, note that the "left-most" *Priority* is contextual and does not always apply.
 For example, it is common for players to play a right-most card that was originally clued with a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

 ### A Priority Flowchart (For Choosing Between 2+ Playable Cards)